farahayk/farahayk/README.md

 - 👋 Hi, I’m @farahayk
-- 👀 I’m interested in UI/UX and Design
+- 👀 I’m interested in Data Science and Data Analytic
 - 🌱 I’m currently learning in University of Jember
-- 💞️ I’m looking to collaborate on UI/UX for Web
 - 📫 How to reach me farahayu10@gmail.com

 <!---